Cubature methods to solve BSDEs: Error expansion and complexity control: Convergence analysis for the forward process

 \begin{Definition}[Symmetric cubature formula] \ We say that a cubature formula is symmetric if for any path $\omega^* \in \supp(\Q)$ then $-\omega^* \in \supp(\Q)$ and $\Q[\omega = \omega^*] = \Q[\omega = -\omega^*] $. \end{Definition}

 \begin{Remark} The properties of Brownian Motion imply that if $||\beta||=2k+1$ for some integer $k$, then $ \E \mbra{J^{\beta}_{0,1}} = 0$.
-Cubature formulas with the symmetry properties will therefore approximate exactly iterated integrals of any odd degree. \end{Remark}
+Cubature formulas with the symmetry properties will therefore approximate exactly iterated integrals of any odd degree. {Thus, without loss of generality, we assume that any symmetric cubature measure is of odd order.} \end{Remark}

-Lyons and Victoir \cite{lyons_cubature_2004}, showed that the cubature method in the space $C^{0}([0,t],\R^d)$ provides a weak approximation to the Brownian motion with an error bounded by some power of the time length of approximation $t$.
+Lyons and Victoir \cite{lyons_cubature_2004} showed that the cubature method in the space $C^{0}([0,t],\R^d)$ provides a weak approximation to the Brownian motion with an error bounded by some power of the time length of approximation $t$.
 The construction can then be iteratively applied on small intervals to obtain an approximation with a good control for a time interval $[0,T]$ with arbitrary length.
 This motivates the following definition.

 \begin{Definition}[Cubature measure] \ Let $0=t_0 < \ldots< t_n = T$, and let $h_i = t_{i+1}-t_i$.
 Given a cubature formula $\tQ$ represented by a set of weights $\theta_1, \ldots, \theta_\kappa$ associated to a set of paths $\omega^1, \ldots, \omega^\kappa$ in $C^{0}_{\mathrm{bv}}([0,1],\R^d)$, we build the probability space $(\hOmega,\hQ)$, where $\hOmega = C^{0}_{\mathrm{bv}}([0,T],\R^d)$ and $\hQ$ is a finite measure with support on paths indexed by $\eta \in \mbrace{1,\ldots,\kappa}^n$ given by